 Groups such as Women for Political Action — which the Globe and Mail described as "a group established to encourage women to run for political office" — were trying to boost the number of women in politics.

 On Oct.
 10, 1972, CBC News spoke with women representing the three major parties about why the uptake was not as great as they'd hoped.

 Marie Gibeault, who was the head of the Women's Liberal Federation of Canada, spoke of the party having made "a very strong effort" at getting more women candidates.

-As for why the numbers were so low, she suggested that distance from Ottawa played a part — "even some of the male people refused on account of that."
+As for why the numbers were so low, she suggested that distance from Ottawa played a part.

 She pointed out that many more women currently had careers of their own, and being elected would mean "you have to sit here practically 10 months in the year."

 A question of 'socialization'

 Flora MacDonald, a candidate for the Progressive Conservative Party in the Ontario riding of Kingston and the Islands, suggested that having few women in the running was not a new phenomenon, but rather the way things had been in the 50 years since they were granted the right to run.

 She felt that it came down to the whole question of "socialization."

 "People are indoctrinated into the roles that they believe that they can handle," she concluded.